 Chervil in Cocktails: Delicate, Elegant, and Lightly Anise-Flavored

-Chervil may not be as famous as mint or basil, but this soft, lacy herb brings a refined touch to cocktails—especially in spring and early summer.
 With a flavor that lands somewhere between parsley and tarragon (with just a whisper of anise), chervil is ideal for light, floral, or citrus-forward drinks that don’t need overpowering herbs.

 While I can grow chervil in Southern California, I keep it in indirect sunlight during the hot summer months to prevent it from frying since the leaves are so delicate.

-I’m trying to grow a fresh crop right now, but some critter keeps digging through all of my fresh dirt, which is driving me insane.
 How much chicken wire could I possibly need for this rodent?
 And why aren’t the feral cats in my neighborhood getting it?!
 The garden wars continue, but I digress…

 Flavor Profile: